What Makes a Solar Company “Top” in Singapore?

 How much does solar cost in Singapore in 2026?

-S$900 to S$1,200 per kWp from reputable installers.
-A terrace house system costs S$5,000 to S$9,600, a semi-detached system S$10,000 to S$18,000.
-S$0 upfront subscriptions from S$99 per month.
-See our solar panel cost guide.
+Residential solar in Singapore costs S$900 to S$1,200 per kWp from reputable installers.
+A typical terrace house system (5 to 8 kWp) costs S$5,000 to S$9,600, while a semi-detached system (10 to 15 kWp) costs S$10,000 to S$18,000.
+Sunollo also offers S$0 upfront subscription plans starting from S$99 per month.
+For detailed pricing, see our solar panel cost guide.

 Is solar worth it in Singapore?

-What is the difference between top and cheapest solar companies?
+What is the difference between “top” and “cheapest” solar companies?

 How long do solar panels last in Singapore?

-25 to 30 years.
-Premium panels degrade at 0.25% to 0.4% per year versus 0.5% to 0.7% for budget panels.
-After 25 years, premium panels still produce approximately 90% of original output versus 82% for budget panels.
+Quality solar panels last 25 to 30 years in Singapore’s tropical climate.
+However, performance degrades over time.
+Premium panels (N-Type, ABC technology) degrade at 0.25% to 0.4% per year, while budget panels degrade at 0.5% to 0.7% per year.
+After 25 years, premium panels still produce approximately 90% of their original output versus 82% for budget panels — a significant difference in cumulative energy production.

 Do I need optimisers for solar panels in Singapore?